espressomd/espresso/doc/sphinx/ek.rst

         ext_efield=[0., 0., 0.]
     )

-:class:`~espressomd.EKSpecies.EKSpecies` is used to initialize a diffusive species.
+:class:`~espressomd.electrokinetics.EKSpecies` is used to initialize a diffusive species.
 Here the options specify: the number density ``density``, the diffusion coefficient ``diffusion``, the valency of the particles of that species ``valency``, and an optional external (electric) force